stopsopa/os-browser-bridge/README.md

 └── README.md
 ```

 ## Troubleshooting

 ### Extension Not Working

 - Check `chrome://extensions/` - extension should be enabled
 - Check browser console for errors
 - Reload extension if you make changes to extension files

 ### No Events Received

 - Verify server is running (`node server/index.js`)
 - Check WebSocket connection in server background script console
 - Verify event listener is attached to `document` element

-### Permission Issues
-- Extension needs `activeTab` permission
-- May need to refresh pages after loading extension - but usually not

 # Examples